irmen/Pyro4/docs/source/api/core.rst

     .. py:attribute:: _pyroOneway

+        *Deprecated, support for setting/reading this directly by your client code will be removed in the next Pyro version*

-        A set of attribute names to be called as one-way method calls.
+        This is a set of attribute names to be called as one-way method calls.
         This means the client won't wait for a response from the server while it is processing the call.
 Their return value is always ``None``.